Madrid-Liverpool, PSG-Bayern in Champions League last-16 | Sports-Games

 - Switzerland

-PSG got a blockbuster draw at this stage for the second straight season.
-The French champion's quest for a first European title was ended in March by Karim Benzema's stunning late hat trick for eventual champion Madrid.
+PSG sports director Luis Campos dismissed a suggestion the club was made to pay dearly for last week's results.
+After playing out a 2-1 victory at Juventus, PSG players said they had not realized that the group win was at risk from Benfica's late surge in Israel.

-PSG was unseeded in this draw and left exposed to facing Bayern because a stoppage-time goal for Benfica in a 6-1 win last week at Maccabi Haifa meant the Portuguese club topped their group.
+''It's really motivating for us to play this match. (against Bayern),'' Campos said at the draw.
+“It's a great opportunity to take a revenge, many players played the (2020) final against Bayern.”
+Lionel Messi is one PSG player who did not play in the final two years ago.
+Then with Barcelona, Messi was on the receiving end of Bayern's 8-2 rout in the single-leg quarterfinals, which was the last time he faced the German champion.

-Benfica was rewarded Monday with a pairing against Club Brugge, the 15th-ranked team in the draw.
+Benfica was rewarded Monday with a pairing against Club Brugge, the 15th-ranked of the 16 teams in the draw.

-The lowest-ranked team, AC Milan, will be at home against Tottenham in the first leg in its return to the Champions League knockout rounds after a nine-year gap.
+The lowest-rated team, AC Milan, will be at home against Tottenham in the first leg in its return to the Champions League knockout rounds after a nine-year gap.

 Manchester City was paired with Leipzig, and Chelsea was drawn to face Borussia Dortmund in Premier League vs. Bundesliga clashes.